swiesend/vue-project/README.md

 ## Deployment

-For a deployment together with an extern backend framework (e.g. Flask, actix) see [Deployment](https://cli.vuejs.org/guide/deployment.html)
+For a deployment together with an external backend framework (e.g. Flask, actix) see [Deployment](https://cli.vuejs.org/guide/deployment.html)

 ### Compiles and minifies for production